 - Peel the white and sweet potatoes then cut into 3/4 inch (2 cm) chunks.
 Note when peeling the sweet potatoes, it’s important to get right down to the darker flesh.
 There is a yellowish layer under the skin that should be removed so that the potatoes don’t turn brown when cooking.

-- While potatoes are cooking, cut all the other vegetables into 3/4 inch (2 cm) pieces.
+- Cut all the other vegetables into 3/4 inch (2 cm) pieces.

 - Slice sausage crosswise into 1 inch (2.5 cm) pieces.